gburtini/Probability-Distributions-for-PHP/README.md

 Pull Requests
 -------------
 I will happily merge any new distributions (ideally with tests, but I'm even happy to write the tests), improvements to my code, etc. Please submit a pull request or send me an email.
+This branch currently insists on PHP 5.2 compatibility.